-- Least Concern (LC): the taxon is abundant and widespread.
+- Least Concern (LC): the taxon is not facing threats affecting its survival.

-- Near Threatened (NT): the taxon nearly qualifies in the endangered categories, or will likely quality for them in the near future.
+- Near Threatened (NT): the taxon nearly qualifies in one of the threatened categories, or will likely quality for them in the near future.

 - Vulnerable (VU): the taxon faces a high risk of extinction in the wild.